 2. The actual kid's bike sizing guide.
 This is a good starting point to figure out sizing but if you aren't sure between a couple of bikes please contact me!

-3. Finally, you'll see a rundown of sizes for bikes I sell and a link to a crowdsourced google sheet to find sizes and info for various kids bikes.
+3. Finally, you'll see a rundown of sizes for bikes I've tried and a link to a crowdsourced google sheet to find sizes and info for various kids bikes.

 Some Encouragement from a Loving Bike Mom (and bike shop owner)